 Rates Are Rising on Policies That Cover Gaps in Medicare

 Lania Peterson, a Prudential manager in its Fort Washington, Pa., office, said the actual increases will vary from state to state.
-They also depend on which of the 10 different Medigap policies a person buys.
+They also will vary depending on which of the 10 different Medigap policies a person buys.

 AARP recently said it plans to terminate the agreement with Prudential when it expires at the end of December 1997.
 The organization said it will consider new options for selling supplemental insurance to members.

 Medicare beneficiaries also pay a monthly premium of $46.10 to the government for their basic Part B coverage.
 That premium is scheduled to drop to $42.50 in January 1996.
-The Republican Medicare reform proposal before Congress would increase it to $53.50 a month.
+The Republican Medicare reform proposal before Congress would increase it to about $53 a month.

-Medigap policies typically cost anywhere from several hundred dollars to $2,000 or more a year.
+Medigap policies can cost anywhere from $800 to $2,000 a year.
+The elderly typically pay about $1,200.
 The most expensive policies offer some prescription drug coverage.